Welcome to the second of a 2-part series on the best Bitcoin and CryptoCurrency mining software for 2020.

 In fact, BetterHash got #1 in monthly estimated earnings, and #2 in estimated daily earnings and real earnings made during this test.

 This is why BetterHash gets the #2 overall ranking for mining with Tesla V100 16GB.

-Cudo Miner was second on the 1080Ti mining test, but this time ended up third.
-Still, this result was heavily affected by time taking to optimize settings(during which it mined), and the time we had was pretty small(10 minutes).
+Still, this result was heavily affected by the time taken to optimize settings(during which it mined), and the time we had was pretty small(10 minutes).

 With this in mind, as well that this is the only great mining app that supports Windows, Linux and Mac- be sure to give it a shot.